-Medicare and the Health Insurance Marketplace
+Medicare and the Health Insurance Marketplace®

-If you have coverage through an individual Marketplace plan (not through an employer), you may want to end your Marketplace coverage and enroll in Medicare during your Initial Enrollment Period to avoid the risk of a delay in future Medicare coverage and the possibility of a Medicare late enrollment penalty.
-It's important to terminate your Marketplace coverage in a timely manner to avoid an overlap in coverage.
-Once you're considered eligible for premium free Part A, you won't qualify for help paying your Marketplace plan premiums or other medical costs.
+If you have coverage through an individual Marketplace plan (not through an employer), you should enroll in Medicare during your Initial Enrollment Period to avoid the risk of a delay in Medicare coverage and the possibility of a Medicare late enrollment penalty.
+For most people, their Initial Enrollment period is the 7-month period that starts 3 months before the month they turn 65, includes the month they turn 65, and ends 3 months after the month they turn 65.

+You can keep your Marketplace plan without penalty until your Medicare coverage starts.
+Once you're considered eligible for premium-free Part A, you won't qualify for help paying your Marketplace plan premiums or other costs.
 If you continue to get help paying your Marketplace plan premium after you have Medicare, you may have to pay back some or all of the help you got when you file your taxes.

-Visit HealthCare.gov to connect to the Marketplace in your state and learn more.
-You can also find out how to terminate your Marketplace plan or Marketplace financial help when your Medicare enrollment begins to avoid a gap in coverage.
+Visit HealthCare.gov to find your state's Marketplace, or learn how to end your Marketplace financial help or plan to avoid a gap in coverage.
 You can also call the Marketplace Call Center at 1-800-318-2596.
 TTY users can call 1-855-889-4325.

 Note: Medicare isn't part of the Marketplace.
-The Marketplace doesn't offer Medicare Supplement Insurance (Medigap) policies, Medicare Advantage Plans, or Medicare drug plans (Part D).
+The Marketplace doesn't offer Medicare Supplement Insurance (Medigap) policies, Medicare Advantage Plans, or Medicare drug coverage (Part D).

-For more information
+Find more information about Medicare

-Remember, this guide is about Medigap policies.
-To learn more about Medicare, visit Medicare.gov, look at your "Medicare & You" handbook, or call 1-800-MEDICARE (1-800-633-4227).
-TTY users can call 1-877-486-2048.
+To learn more about Medicare:

+- Visit Medicare.gov. - Look at your "Medicare & You" handbook. - Get free, personalized counseling from your State Health Insurance Assistance Program (SHIP).
+(See pages 47-48.) - Call 1-800-MEDICARE (1-800-633-4227).
+TTY users can call 1-877-486-2048. - Find and compare health and drug plans at Medicare.gov/plan-compare.